 Rose was much loved and cherished by many people not only here in the Coulee Region, but all over the Upper Midwest – Wisconsin, Minnesota and Iowa.
-We have received e-mails from across the nation and from around the world, too.
+Her family, friends and colleagues received e-mails from across the nation and from around the world, too.
 She is missed very much.

 Rose died on Saturday, June 13, 2009, after an unexpected dance with cancer, diagnosed just a little over 3 and 1/2 months earlier.
 She was 46 years old.
 Her courage during her illness and passing was an inspiration to us all.
 Even now, she continues to teach us in many truely unexpected ways.

 Rose had been an herbalist for over 20 years, practicing in the Wise Woman tradition.
 This is a tradition of healing through optimal nourishment using simple, safe herbs found in our own backyards, prepared by our own hands.
 She specialized in nutritive herbs, developing recipes for wild foods and integrating wild food into modern diet and lifestyle.

 Studies show that people who eat wild foods are less likely to develop cancer, but there are no guarantees.
 Our modern industrial world is becoming more & more toxic every day and even our best individual efforts may not be enough unless we join hands and make a collective approach to change our current culture’s habits, lifestyles and their devastating effects on all living things.